ProjectInitiative/apmc/README.md

 # apmc
-A customized Alpine Linux Docker image to manage a Vanilla Minecraft server running on Spigot.
+A customized Alpine Linux Docker image to manage a Vanilla Minecraft server running on Spigot or PaperMC.

 ## GitHub
 For more information, and to view the Dockerfile and all scripts included in the image, check out the [GitHub](https://github.com/ProjectInitiative/apmc) repo.